AdobeDocs/workfront.en/help/workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md

 >[!NOTE]
 >
 >* If you activate a notification type and then find that you are not receiving notifications of that type, it may be because that type does not apply for your role.
->* The `Workfront administrator` or a `group administrator` cannot configure notifications for `Workfront Goals`.
-For more information about what notifications the `Workfront administrator` can configure, see [Configure event notifications for everyone in the system](../../administration-and-setup/manage-workfront/emails/configure-event-notifications-for-everyone-in-the-system.md).
-For information about configuring individual notifications for `Workfront Goals` continue to read this article.
+>* The Workfront administrator or a group administrator cannot configure notifications for Workfront Goals.
+For more information about what notifications the Workfront administrator can configure, see [Configure event notifications for everyone in the system](../../administration-and-setup/manage-workfront/emails/configure-event-notifications-for-everyone-in-the-system.md).
+For information about configuring individual notifications for Workfront Goals continue to read this article.
 >

 ## Access requirements